-The London Ambulance Service is the busiest ambulance Service in the UK, over 5,000 staff member serve a diverse population of 8 million Londoners along with 17.4 million tourists.
+The London Ambulance Service is the busiest ambulance Service in the UK, over 5,500 staff members serve a diverse population of 8 million Londoners along with 17.4 million tourists.

-In 2015/16 we took 1.8 million 999 calls over the course of the year.
+In 2017/18 we answered 1.9 million 999 calls over the course of the year.
 From the time a call is received, we give every single call the most appropriate response balancing the needs of the caller with the services we have available.

 Our emergency medical dispatchers (EMDs), triage every call using Advanced Medical Priority Dispatch System (AMPDS) for more complex calls our EMDs are supported by the Clinical Support Desk (CSD), CSD is staffed by clinical team leaders, mental nurses, midwives and other medical professionals, CSD clinincal advisers are able to triage complex calls using a modified Manchester Triage Tool.

 The London Ambulance Service a range of responses it can deliver to every call for help, most minor cases can be dealt with over the telephone by the Clinical Hub, known as ‘hear and treat’ patients may be given self-care advice or transferred to a NHS 111 adviser.